the-world-machine/bot/md/en/textbox/index.md

 ### `text`

-Text content for the frame
+Text content for the frame (this supports the commands)

-> [!WARNING]
-> 🚧 Everything below this is not implemented yet!

 # Variables